shimspedy/sengov/content/states/new-york/yudelka-tapia/_index.md

 seo_title: "contact Representative Yudelka Tapia"
 subheader:
      greeting: Contact Representative Yudelka Tapia
-     description: Yudelka Tapia, born on November 9, 1963, is an American politician who is currently representing the 86th district in the New York State Assembly since 2021.
+     description: Yudelka Tapia is serving her second term in the New York State Assembly representing the 86th Assembly District, which consists of the neighborhoods of University Heights, Morris Heights, Mount Eden, Kingsbridge, Tremont and Fordham in the Bronx.
 description: Contact Representative Yudelka Tapia of New York.
 Contact information for Yudelka Tapia includes email address, phone number, and mailing address.
 image: yudelka-tapia.jpeg
 video: